Bala Ade Dauke

-Bala Ade Dauke Gora (January 4, 1931 - January 1, 2005) was the first indigenous District Head in Southern Zaria and first monarch of the Atyap Chiefdom, a Nigerian traditional state in southern Kaduna State, Middle Belt (central) Nigeria.
+Bala Ade Dauke Gora (4 January 1931 – 1 January 2005) was the first indigenous District Head in Southern Zaria and first paramount ruler of the Atyap Chiefdom, a Nigerian traditional state in southern Kaduna State, Middle Belt (central) Nigeria.
 He was known by the titles Kuyan Banan Zazzau and Agwatyab I.

 Early life and education

 Bala grew up seeing his father, Ade, and his father's elder brother, Dauke, living together in a large compound and farming together in Gan, Kanai (H. Gora), Atyapland.
 His uncle was the Family Head (A̱tyoli) as well as Village Head (T. A̱gwam A̱keang, H. Dagachi) of Kanai (H. Gora), acting in the capacity of an administrator in the area, answerable to the District Head at the Administrative Headquarters in Zangon Kataf town.
 Bala's exact date of birth is unknown; he earlier predicted his birth year to be between 1935 and 1936 in his autobiography captured in the book he wrote titled, Zangon Kataf: A Journey of a People.
-However, it is inscribed on his tomb that he was born January 4, 1931.
+However, it is inscribed on his tomb that he was born on 4 January 1931.